cbecraft1184/teams-meeting-minutes-prod/commercial_documentation/DOCUMENTATION_CONSISTENCY_AUDIT.md

 **INCONSISTENCIES FOUND:**
 - ❌ "Azure Gov Cloud" (informal shorthand) - Never use
-- ❌ "GCC High" (standalone without context) - Never use
+- ❌ "Commercial Cloud" (standalone without context) - Never use
 - ❌ "GCC-High" (hyphenated form) - Never use
-- ❌ "Azure Government Cloud" - Never use
+- ❌ "Azure Commercial Cloud" - Never use

 **CORRECTION REQUIRED:**
 - Use **"Azure Commercial"** for all production references
-- Use **"Azure Government (GCC High or DOD)"** ONLY when explicitly discussing IL5 vs IL6 options
+- Use **"Azure Commercial (Commercial Cloud or Enterprise)"** ONLY when explicitly discussing Enterprise vs IL6 options

 ---